deviserplatform/deviserplatform/CONTRIBUTING.md

 ### Code contribution
 1. Open one of the [issues](https://github.com/deviserplatform/deviserplatform/issues)
-2. Start a discussion on it.
+2. Jump into the discussion.
-3. Once agreed on the stable solution, fork the main repository
+3. Once agreed on the stable solution, fork the main repository.
 4. Create a separate branch.
 5. Implement/Fix the issue.
-6. Build and Test the application
+6. Build and test the application.
-7. Push it to your local repository
+7. Push it to your local repository.
 8. Submit the pull request.

 Once the pull requestion is submitted, it will be reviewed and approved by our team members.

 ## Bugs filing template
-To fix the bug in an efficeint way, kindly use this template and describe the issue as detaild as you can.
+To fix the bug in an efficeint way, kindly use this template and describe the issue as clear as possible.

 ```
 ### Title